 Wool is naturally warm and temperature regulating, which is why it has been used for thousands of years in garment making.
 It was recently discovered that even the ancient Egyptians wore wool socks!
 More impressive still, these 1,700 year old wool socks were discovered intact a hundred years ago and now reside in the British Museum of London.

 Additionally, unlike its synthetic counterpart, wool is naturally water and odor resistant.
 The reason for this is that wool wicks moisture away before the bacteria that causes odor can form.
 This is why pure wool socks are the best choice to keep feet warm, cozy, and smell-free.

-Shop our 100% pure wool socks for the best Fall and Winter socks for men and women.
+Shop our 100% pure cashmere socks for the best Fall and Winter socks for men and women.